mavaughn07/ud036_StarterCode/README.md

 # Movie Trailer Website Project
-This project takes user created variables in **.py** and generates a local webpage.
+This project takes user created classes in **media.py** and generates a local webpage.